I2DHumboldt/server-dup-finder/README.md

 # server-duplicados

-Tool that compares and list, recursively, all the files in the given folders that are repeated.
+Tool that compares and list, recursively, all the files in the given folders that are repeated

 Una herramienta para comparar y listar de forma recursiva y eficiente todos los archivos repetidos entre dos carpetas dadas

 ## Instalación